lastic/lastic.github.io/_posts/2024-11-10-BENEDICTION-PARTY.md

 - CrackY who replaced my internal diskdrive belt and aided me with my external GOTEK as well as dropping me and Prodatron off at our gites at night.
 - AST who helped me in getting palette values from OCP Art studio dumped into an INK file
-- NickyOne and Bouba who helped me understand how to load an SCR and OCP Art Studio inKgeneral since I had never used it in my life
+- NickyOne and Bouba who helped me understand how to load an SCR and OCP Art Studio in general since I had never used it in my life
 - Hicks who helped with VBL sync and loading a palette from an INK file,
 also made me understand why you need to disable interrupts and not using system calls
 ( yeah I get the concepts and have a basis 8-bit PC Assembler from 33 years ago but that's all )